- 1 SEO > Dashboard

-If your links are not showing up with the correct or desired info, it’s probably because you have not specified your OpenGraph info.
-This is a set of tags in your site’s code that Facebook looks for in order to gather info about the page and use that info when shared on Facebook.
-If you don’t provide it, Facebook is left to its own devices and sometimes that results in random thumbnails showing up etc.
+If your links are not showing up with the correct or desired info, it’s probably because you have not specified your Open Graph info.
+This is the specific info about a page that Facebook.
+If you don’t provide it, Facebook is left to its own devices and sometimes that results in random thumbnails showing up when a URL is shared.

 To see if your site is outputting open graph info you can view the source code of your site and look for the following og tags:

 This info will be used specifically when someone shares the homepage of your site.